-However, unlike smoking cessationsmoking cessation tools such as gum and patches, Chantix is not a nictotine replacement.
+However, unliketools such as gum and patches, Chantix is not a nictotine replacement.

 The approved course of Chantix treatment is 12 weeks, but longer treatment may help some smokers.
 In addition, counseling is recommended as part of the Chantix treatment program.

 "It's a significant new arrow in the quiver," Eric C. Westman, MD, tells WebMD, referring to Chantix.

 "It's the first new medication we have had in 10 years and it should create some momentum for people to quit again," says Westman, who is medical director of the Center for Nicotine and Smoking Cessation Research at Duke University School of Medicine, in Durham, N.C.

 The two new studies were published in the Aug.14/28 issue of the Archives of Internal Medicine.
 They were done by researchers at multiple centers in the U.S.

 One study looked at otherwise healthy smokers, aged 18 to 65, who smoked around 20 cigarettes a day for about 24 years.
 Those who received Chantix with brief behavioral counseling were more likely to kick the habit than smokers who got a placebo.

 What's more, smoking-cessation rates improved with higher doses of the drug.
 Participants who took one milligram (mg) twice daily (the highest dose used in the study) had the best quit rates.

 In the study, participants received one of the following treatments:

 The Chantix courses were for six weeks, plus an additional week of placebo.
 The Zyban and placebo courses were for seven weeks.